asadqureshi12/cardiometabolic-deterioration/README.md

 ## 5. Scoring Architecture — Two Output Layers

-The system produces two parallel and independent output layers.
+The system produces two parallel output layers.
+Band assignment incorporates temporal trajectory signals as one of four scoring layers — the layers are parallel in output but share temporal signal data.

 ### Layer 1 — Priority String (Objective)